fomalhauting/ISRO-Project/README.md

 # ISRO-Project
-A stand-alone web-based application 👩‍💻 using <a href="https://streamlit.io/">Streamlit.io</a> to identify and categorize X-ray bursts.
+A stand-alone web-based application using <a href="https://streamlit.io/">Streamlit.io</a> to identify and categorize X-ray bursts.
 ### Visit our deployed webapp <a href="https://project-isro-heimdall.herokuapp.com/">here</a> <br/>
-### To setup locally🔧⚙️
+### To setup locally
 <br/>

 Create a virtual environment, using: